dgwarlug47/notes2/content/blog/Literature/Infinite Jest/characters.md

 - James was a tall and awkward alcoholic, yet still managed to marry Avril
 - He escapes from multiple failures in life, such as his wife infidelity, tennis failure by producing movies in cartridges
 - He is another flash in the pan of this book, a man that had a groomy alduthood for the lack of success and purpose
-- PhD in opticla physics
+- PhD in optical physics

 Death
 - Changes the microwave to work with the door open